SOAS IT Policy (under revision)

 B2.2.1 Only those within the scope of the IT Policy, A.1, may use School IT systems.

 B2.2.2 No user may read/view/listen to, modify or delete any file or information without authorisation from the owner of the file.
 The School reserves the right to remove material from its systems or systems operated on its behalf which it deems to be unsuitable.
 Criteria for suitability are given later in this section.
-Removal of material may be governed by the Policy on Information Servers but where this is not applicable the authority is vested in the LIS Assistant Director (Information Systems) and his authorised deputy.
+Removal of material may be governed by the Policy on Information Servers but where this is not applicable the authority is vested in the Director of Service Delivery and Infrastructure and his authorised deputy.
 Where information is clearly provided for other users to access (such as on the Internet or intranet), authorisation to read/view/listen to is implicit.

 B2.2.3 Shared access to file space htat is accessed using FTP, FTPS, SCP or drive drive mapping must be managed through the use of operating system services.